neilalexander/mua/README.md

 The defaults will create a guest account on `matrix.org` and join you to `#mua-test:matrix.org`.

-It'll load the Lua contents from the `com.github.neilalexander.mua.source` event with the state key `main` and run it.
+It'll load the Lua contents from the `mua.source` event with the state key `main` and run it.

 Give it a go: